 Prepare the Ingredients

 Halve tomato and squeeze out seeds.
-Reserve seeds.
+Reserve seeds (there will be some liquid with seeds).
 Mince remaining tomato flesh.

 Stem and mince parsley.